 school with a 38-year history of preparing technicians for the automotive, diesel,

-collision repair and welding industries.1 UTI Houston offers four core programs and two specialized training programs created in conjunction with Ford and Cummins,
+collision repair and welding industries.1 UTI Houston offers four core programs and three specialized training programs created in conjunction with Ford,

 The UTI Houston campus is located within driving distance of some of the area’s most famous attractions, making it a great place to work and play!
 Read along as we share some fun things to do in and near Houston when you need a study break.